AlexBHarley/deepstream.io-website/src/tutorials/games/pong/readme.md

 Let's add some code to subscribe to the records changes on the main page in order to update the paddle.

-First we need to connect to the deepstream server like we did in on the controller page:
+First we need to connect to the deepstream server like we did on the controller page:

 __src/game.js__